 - Configure your SAN environment. - Attach robots and drives. - Ensure that all of the servers recognize the shared devices.
-Device recognition may depend on operating system configuration, as follows: - On UNIX or Linux servers, you may have to modify configuration files, such as the sg driver on Solaris systems. - On Windows servers, Windows recognizes devices automatically.
+Device recognition may depend on operating system configuration, as follows: On UNIX or Linux conversion may have to modify configuration files such as

+On UNIX or Linux servers, you may have to modify configuration files, such as the sg driver on Solaris systems.

+On Windows servers, Windows recognizes devices automatically.
 However, in some instances you may have to install device drivers.